Skip to main content

 NVIDIA NIM Microservices

-The langchain-nvidia-ai-endpoints package contains LangChain integrations for chat models and embeddings powered by NVIDIA AI Foundation Models, and hosted on NVIDIA API Catalog.
+The langchain-nvidia-ai-endpoints package contains LangChain integrations for chat models and embeddings powered by NVIDIA AI Foundation Models, and hosted on the NVIDIA API Catalog.

-NVIDIA AI Foundation models are community and NVIDIA-built models and are NVIDIA-optimized to deliver the best performance on NVIDIA accelerated infrastructure.
-Using the API, you can query live endpoints available on the NVIDIA API Catalog to get quick results from a DGX-hosted cloud compute environment.
-All models are source-accessible and can be deployed on your own compute cluster using NVIDIA NIM™ microservices which is part of NVIDIA AI Enterprise.
+NVIDIA AI Foundation models are community- and NVIDIA-built models that are optimized to deliver the best performance on NVIDIA-accelerated infrastructure.
+You can use the API to query live endpoints that are available on the NVIDIA API Catalog to get quick results from a DGX-hosted cloud compute environment. or you can download models from NVIDIA's API catalog with NVIDIA NIM, which is included with the NVIDIA AI Enterprise license.
+The ability to run models on-premises gives your enterprise ownership of your customizations and full control of your IP and AI application.

-Models can be exported from NVIDIA’s API catalog with NVIDIA NIM, which is included with the NVIDIA AI Enterprise license, and run them on-premises, giving Enterprises ownership of their customizations and full control of their IP and AI application.
 NIM microservices are packaged as container images on a per model/model family basis and are distributed as NGC container images through the NVIDIA NGC Catalog.
 At their core, NIM microservices are containers that provide interactive APIs for running inference on an AI Model.

 %pip install -U --quiet langchain-nvidia-ai-endpoints